ConsumerDataStandardsAustralia/standards/swagger-gen/cds_full.md

 Obtain a list of products that are currently openly offered to the market

-Note that the results returned by this end point are expected to be ordered according to updated-since
+Note that the results returned by this end point are expected to be ordered in descending order according to ``lastUpdated``.

 ### Conventions
 In the product reference payloads there are a number of recurring conventions that are explained here, in one place.